RSVP for AAP's Workshops

 Description

-Not sure where to start in preparing for graduate school or what the difference is between a master’s or a PhD? this presentation defines graduate school and where your career and academic goals meet.
-This is perfect start to your journey for graduate school preparation.
+Not sure where to start in preparing for graduate school or what the difference is between a master’s or a PhD?
+This presentation defines graduate school and where your career and academic goals meet.
+This is a perfect place to start on your journey for graduate school preparation.

 3:00 PM